aoi-cistus/litestar-tailwind/README.md

 ## License

-`litestar-tailwind-cli` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.
+`litestar-tailwind` and `litestar-tailwind-cli` (original library) is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license. is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.

+## Changes from Original
+- litestar-tailwind now supports tailwindcss v4. v3 is no longer supported.
+- You can now use `{% tailwind_css() %}` to get the location of TailwindCSS's dist CSS.
+However, TailwindCSS files must be located under the web server's URI, `static`.
+- By using `{% load_tailwind() %}`, you can now automatically load TailwindCSS.
+However, the same requirements apply as when using `{% tailwind_css() %}`.